Banished by Bargain:

 • Arrangements to incarcerate forcibly transferred people in prisons in El Salvador, Eswatini, and South Sudan until eventual onward transfer.

-• “Asylum cooperative agreements” (ACA) or attempts at “safe third country agreements” (STCA) with Belize, Ecuador, Guatemala, Honduras, Paraguay, and Uganda where people transferred purportedly may pursue an asylum claim.
+• “Asylum cooperative agreements” (ACA) or attempts at “safe third country agreements” (STCA) with Belize, Ecuador, Guatemala, Honduras, Liberia, Paraguay, and Uganda where people transferred purportedly may pursue an asylum claim.

 • Other types of arrangements that may include detention, onward transfer, and/or remaining in the third country, such as with Guatemala, Mexico, and Rwanda.